PrathamRohra/SB/src/README.md

 # [Name Goes Here]
 This project is built with Vue.js and Chart.js styled with TailwindCSS.
+Additionally, this project uses Vuex to access data through globalized store.

 The following sections provide an overview of the project structure and the contents of the `src/` directory.